nischalshrestha/automatic_wat_discovery/README.md

 - [executeR.py](https://github.com/nischalshrestha/kaggle_parsing/blob/master/r_side/executeR.py) to generate, execute and store execution results into a r_dfs.pkl file in [files](https://github.com/nischalshrestha/kaggle_parsing/tree/master/files)

 ### 4. Cluster phase
-Finally, the Python/R snippets are then clustered according to output similarity from 0 to 1.
-For scalars like ints/floats a `size_diff` is calculated, for booleans it's either 0 or 1, and for strings, the jaccard similarity is calculated.
-For dataframes, the largest common area with the highest cell similarity is used currently.
+Finally, the Python/R snippets are then clustered according to output similarity score from 0 to 1.
+For scalars like ints/floats, a `size_diff` is calculated, for booleans the score is either 0 or 1, and for strings, the jaccard similarity score is calculated.
+For dataframes, the largest common area (LCA) dimension is first determined.
+Then the LCA is used as a window to slide the smaller dataframe over the larger to find the region with the highest cell similarity.
 Various different measures could be included for dataframes such as similarity by columns or rows.
+The edit distance between the Python and R snippets is also calculated using various measures like levenshtein or jaro.
+The clustered snippets are then stored in a csv file.
 Relevant files:

 - [cluster.py](https://github.com/nischalshrestha/kaggle_parsing/blob/master/cluster.py) to cluster
 - [compare.py](https://github.com/nischalshrestha/kaggle_parsing/blob/master/compare.py) for comparing outputs